-As mentioned above under "-Compensation discussion and analysis-Elements of compensation-Long-term equity based incentive awards", we grant restricted units in Laredo Petroleum, LLC to our directors as a means of providing them with long-term equity incentive compensation that may directly profit from any success we achieve.
-This structure enables us to identify a fixed number of restricted units on which distributions will flow through Laredo Petroleum, LLC to our directors.
-We believe that providing equity compensation from Laredo Petroleum, LLC allows us to retain the ability to incentivize our directors to focus on our long-term success.
+As mentioned above under "-Compensation Discussion and Analysis-Elements of compensation-Long-term equity based incentive awards", we grant restricted units in Laredo LLC to our directors as a means of providing them with long-term equity incentive compensation that may directly profit from any success we achieve.
+This structure enables us to identify a fixed number of restricted units on which distributions will flow through Laredo LLC to our directors.
+We believe that providing equity compensation from Laredo LLC allows us to retain the ability to incentivize our directors to focus on our long-term success.

-Pursuant to certain restricted unit agreements, on February 1, 2010 we granted certain Laredo Petroleum, LLC Series D Units to directors Bill Parker and Pamela Pierce, and on February 16, 2010, we granted certain Laredo Petroleum, LLC Series D Units and Series E Units to directors Ambassador Francis Rooney and Donald D. Wolf.
-These restricted units are intended to constitute "profits interests" in Laredo Petroleum, LLC that will participate solely in any future profits of Laredo Petroleum, LLC that result from any distributions on our units that are held by Laredo Petroleum, LLC.
+Pursuant to certain restricted unit agreements, on February 1, 2010 we granted certain Laredo LLC Series D Units to directors Bill Parker and Pamela Pierce, and on February 16, 2010, we granted certain Laredo LLC Series D Units and Series E Units to directors Ambassador Francis Rooney and Donald D. Wolf.
+These restricted units are intended to constitute "profits interests" in Laredo LLC that will participate solely in any future profits of Laredo LLC that result from any distributions on our units that are held by Laredo LLC.

 The following table summarizes, with respect to our non-employee directors, information relating to the compensation earned for services rendered as directors during the fiscal year ended December 31, 2010.
-Prior to this offering, the stock awards will be converted into common stock or common stock awards in connection with the corporate reorganization.
-See "Corporate reorganization."
+Prior to the consummation of the proposed initial public offering of LPH's common stock and corporate reorganization, the stock awards will be converted into common stock or common stock awards in connection with the corporate reorganization.
+See "Potential Corporate Reorganization."